einbergisak/js-golang/README.md

 -cd src/golang
 node goVm.js

 To run these test cases, just run node goVm.js to see the output in the terminal.
-It is possible to create more custom test cases by using the function test() in the desire testcase, see the bottom of the file goVm.js.
+It is possible to create more custom test cases by using the function test().
+See the bottom of the file src/golang/goVm.js.